azerion/gamedock-sdk/docs/deepLinking.md

 Game developers can use deep linking to drive up user engagement and acquisition.
 It helps determine effective campaigns and properly measure attributions.
 In addition, deep linking can also simplify and amplify referral tracking and the onboarding process.

+> [!NOTE]
-> The Gamedock SDK support deeplinking via Firebase and Adjust SDK’s, which are included with the Gamedock SDK.
+> The Gamedock SDK supports Deep Linking via Firebase and Adjust SDK’s, which are included with the Gamedock SDK.
 Deeplinking may also have to be implemented via the Facebook SDK, which should be done by developers themselves in Unity.
 See the “Facebook SDK” section for more details.
-Your Gamedock contact person should inform you if/when deeplinks should be implemented and via which platform(s).
-For more information on Firebase deeplinking, see: [https://firebase.google.com/docs/dynamic-links](https://firebase.google.com/docs/dynamic-links).
+Your Gamedock contact person should inform you if/when Deep Links should be implemented and via which platform(s).
+For more information on Firebase Deep Linking, see: [https://firebase.google.com/docs/dynamic-links](https://firebase.google.com/docs/dynamic-links).

 ## Prerequisites